-Portable, squeezable and with lots of flavor options, homemade baby food pouches are easy to make and a great way to serve healthy fruits, vegetables and whole grains to your little ones!
+Homemade baby food pouches are easy to make, portable, squeezable and there are tons of combination possibilities!
+A great way to serve healthy fruits, vegetables and whole grains to your little one.

 I made ALL of the baby food for both of my little ones.
 Which was no small feat because they were very hearty eaters.
 A good thing, but whew, kept me busy in the kitchen!